-During the year ended 30 June, 2019, the Group's subsidiary in Luxembourg was challenged by the tax authorities on a certain tax exemption.
+During the fiscal year ended June 30, 2019, the Group's subsidiary in Luxembourg was challenged by the tax authorities on a certain tax exemption.
 Luxembourg tax authorities issued an assessment for tax year 2014, denying the exemption.
-The Group filed a petition to the relevant tax office to challenge this position.
+The Group filed a petition to Luxembourg tax office to challenge this position.
 In response to formal petition, the Group received a revised tax assessment from Luxembourg tax authorities on June 17, 2020.
-Luxembourg tax authorities have accepted the Group's tax position and allowed the tax exemption.
+Luxembourg tax authorities have accepted Group's tax position and allowed the tax exemption.
 Hence, this tax dispute has been resolved.